bit-bLt/VRDL/README.md

 The "vrdl-runner" script currently handles configuration and running of individual server instances.

 Edit the "servers" list in vrdl-runner to add or remove server instances that will be started.
 Each line should be a command as if handed to Windows CMD.
 Use existing entries to model additional entries.

+**Note:** You must ensure port numbers are not shared between server instances, otherwise they will not start properly.

 # What the script does